Hamza00-1/gestiondechet/README.md

 **Gestion Déchet** is a robust desktop application developed using **C++** and the **Qt framework**.
 Its primary purpose is to provide a comprehensive system for managing and tracking waste-related data.

 The application is designed with a focus on user experience, featuring a secure authentication system and a dedicated dashboard for operational oversight.
 The name "Gestion Déchet" is French for "Waste Management."

+### Academic Context

+This project was developed as part of the curriculum at the **École d'Ingénierie Digitale et d'Intelligence Artificielle (EIDIA)** at the **Université Euro-Méditerranéenne de Fès (UEMF)**.
+It serves as a practical application of C++ and object-oriented programming principles in a real-world scenario.

 ## ✨ Features